ndaege/odin-recipes/README.md

     d. a
     e. img
     f. etc.
-3.
-4.
+3. Use vscode as commit message editor
-5. Use of conventional commits as a standard for commit messages
+4. Use of "Conventional Commits" as a standard for commit messages